Public Waters Inventory Update Project

 Learn more

-For details on buffer requirements for public waters, visit the DNR Buffer Mapping Project webpage.
+For details on buffer requirements for public waters are available on the DNR Buffer Mapping Project webpage.

 Questions about the PWI Update Project can be sent to [email protected].